 If you are located more than 2000 miles from the regions where Amazon WorkSpaces is currently available, you can still use the service, but your experience may be less responsive.
 The easiest way to check performance is to use the Amazon WorkSpaces Connection Health Check Website.

 Q: Does Amazon WorkSpaces offer a set of public APIs?

 Yes.
-The first time set up for Amazon WorkSpaces relies on the AWS Management Console.
+The first time set up for Amazon WorkSpaces relies on the Amazon Management Console.
 Once you have created a directory and registered it with the Amazon WorkSpaces service, you can create and manage WorkSpaces using the Amazon WorkSpaces APIs.

 Bundles and Custom Images

 Q: What applications are available with Amazon Linux WorkSpaces?

 To launch an Amazon WorkSpace from a custom image, you will first need to pair the custom image with a hardware type you want that WorkSpace to use, which results in a bundle.
 You can then publish this bundle through the console, then select the bundle when launching new WorkSpaces.